 Michigan Quick Facts

-- Michigan has 44 natural gas storage fields with almost 1.1 trillion cubic feet of underground storage capacity, more than any other state and almost one-eighth of the nation's gas storage capacity.
+- Michigan has 44 natural gas storage fields with almost 1.1 trillion cubic feet of underground storage capacity, which is the most capacity of any state and almost one-eighth of the nation's total natural gas storage capacity.

-- Renewables provided about 11% of Michigan's electricity net generation in 2021, and wind energy accounted for three-fifths of that power.
-Michigan ranks among the top 15 states in the amount of electricty generated by wind energy.
+- Renewables provided 11% of Michigan's electricity net generation in 2023, with wind energy providing 64% of that power.
+Michigan ranks 16th among the states in the amount of electricity generated by wind energy.

-- Michigan is among the top five states in residential sector petroleum use and ranks first in residential sector consumption of propane.
+- Michigan ranks fifth among the states in residential sector petroleum use and is first in residential sector consumption of propane.

-- Michigan’s largest hydroelectric facility is the Ludington pumped-storage plant on the shores of Lake Michigan on the Lower Peninsula.
-With more than 2,000 megawatts of capacity, it is one of the ten largest pumped storage power plants in the world.
+- Michigan’s second-largest power plant by capacity is the 2,186-megawatt Ludington pumped-storage plant on the shores of Lake Michigan.
+It is one of the 10 largest pumped-storage power plants in the world.

 Data